It’s our nature to preserve.

 Under 1 Mile Flat 12 Foot Wide Paved ADA- NON-MOTORIZED LAUNCH

-The Park itself has a picnic shelter (reservations available), solar powered restrooms, designated parking lot, access to the breakwater fishing and transient moorage dock, compass viewpoint, several benches, and picnic tables.
+The Washougal Waterfront Park has a picnic shelter, solar powered restrooms, designated parking lot, access to the breakwater fishing and transient moorage dock, compass viewpoint, several benches, and picnic tables.
 The Park showcases a magnificent view and adds fun educational additions to your visit such as interpretive signage.
-The Park and trail are complete with kiosk and wayfinding signage to link adventurers to local Downtown districts and other trail systems in the area.
+The Park and trail are complete with kiosk and wayfinding signage to link adventurers to local downtown districts and other trail systems in the area.

 A special feature that we are very excited about is our Parks rain gardens and solar operated restrooms.
 There is educational signage to help teach our future generations about the impact each person may have on the environment and what they can do at home to do their part.